TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 Additionally, Castos does have a YouTube republishing feature available on the growth and pro pricing tiers.
 This great feature transforms your podcast episodes into nice-looking videos and auto-publish them on Youtube for you.
 All you need to do is a one-time easy setting.
 After that, anytime you publish your episodes, Castos will automatically convert them to videos and post on Youtube with your thumbnail as the image background or upload a personalized image.

 The starter hosting plan ($19/month) is best if you are just starting.
 The growth hosting plan ($49/month) is great for podcasters who would like to repurpose their episodes on other platforms like Youtube.
-The higher tier plan is the Pro plan ($99/month) which allows for a Video podcast hosting.
+The higher tier plan is the Pro plan ($99/month) which allows for a Video podcast.

 If you’re looking for a podcast hosting platform that will integrate seamlessly with your WordPress website, look no further than Castos.

-6. Simplecast – from $15/month (use this link to get 50% Off your first 2 months with promo code: ONSIMPLECAST — 14 days free trial
+Best slick and easy-to-use – $15/month (50% Off first 2 months with promo code: ONSIMPLECAST) – 14 days free trial

-Taking the #6 spot in our best podcast hosting charts is Simplecast, an established podcast hosting provider since 2013, they currently host some of the biggest brands in the world including Shopify, Slack, Facebook, HBO, Target, Nike, and Twitter just to name a few.
+Taking the #6 spot in our best podcast hosting charts is Simplecast, an established platform founded in 2013, they currently host some of the biggest brands in the world including Shopify, Slack, Facebook, HBO, Target, Nike, and Twitter just to name a few.

 Simplecast has a very clean, well designed, and easy-to-use interface with features and tools to help you grow your podcast.
 You can start for free for 14 days to get a feel of what they offer and take advantage of the special offer for our readers by using the promo code ONSIMPLECAST for 50% Off your first two months on Simplecast.
 All plan comes with a mobile-friendly HTTPS secure website, web players, advanced analytics, one-click publishing to Apple Podcasts, Google Podcasts, Spotify, Stitcher, and many more.